-In my 15+ years recruiting experience, I had have the opportunity to work with the best of the best.
+In my 15+ years recruiting, I’ve had the opportunity to work with the best of the best.
 I’ve recruited top talent as a head hunter, lead North American G&A Recruiting at Bain & Company (Global Management Consulting Firm) and ran the Recruiting function at The Boston Beer Company (Samuel Adams).
 Throughout those experiences I often found myself coaching employees on how to transition to their next big opportunity.
 You may be surprised to know that future leaders with the most potential often found themselves stumped on how to get there.

 It’s Time to Get Creative and Own Your Brand